Darien2805/IS212_SPM/README.md

 If you are running MySQL v8.0 and above on a Mac, there is an error that prevents data from being retrieved and crashes the whole database.
 It is something to do with the incompatibility with sql_mode=only_full_group_by.

 # Our web application
 Upon visiting our website, the user will be brought to the sign in page.
-Currently, users are populated based on an excel file given and there are 2 users who has a learning journey created.
+Currently, users are populated based on an excel file given.
 We will be using these 2 roles to showcase our process flow of the web application.

 <u>Human Resource<u>
 User ID: 160008